Total Hip Replacement

 When can I resume normal activity?

-After 6 weeks Dr Rodda will review your progress and if given the all clear, you can return to sport, the gym and other recreational pursuits although it’s not recommended you undertake running or jumping following your hip replacement.
+After 6 weeks Dr Rodda or Dr Connon will review your progress and if given the all clear, you can return to sport, the gym and other recreational pursuits although it’s not recommended you undertake running or jumping following your hip replacement.

 When can I return to work?

 You should be able to return to work around 3 months after surgery.
 This may be extended if you perform heavy manual labour.
-Please talk to Dr Rodda regarding his recommendation for your personal situation.
+Please talk to Dr Rodda or Dr Connon regarding their recommendation for your personal situation.